To Get Mental Health Help For A Child, Desperate Parents Relinquish Custody

 "To this day, it's the most gut-wrenching thing I've ever had to do in my life," Jim says.
 He went to the hospital and told Daniel, then 12, that they were legally abandoning him, so child welfare could take over.
 "I was crying terribly.
 But it was the only way we figured we could keep the family safe."

-Two-thirds of states don't keep track of how many families give up custody in order to help the child get mental health services.
+Two-thirds of states don't keep track of how many families give up custody to help the child get mental health services.
 But a study by the Government Accountability Office found that back in 2001, more than 12,000 families in 19 states did exactly that.

 Today in Illinois, state records show that dozens of children enter state custody this way each year, despite a 2015 state law aimed at preventing it.
 And new data collected by the University of Maryland for the federal government finds Illinois is not alone at failing to address this issue.